dvanblerkom/ece4203_lab1/README.md

 Submit your answers to the lab questions on Gradescope.
 #### Question 1: Setup (do this *after* you finish all the Setup tasks)
-1. Show the output of running `ssh -T git@github.com`.
+1. Show the output of `git ls-remote https://github.com/dvb-ece-cpp/ece4203_lab1.git`
-2. Now show the output of running `ssh -T -p 443 git@ssh.github.com`.
-(Be careful to use "ssh.github.com", not just "github.com".)
-3. Show a screen-shot of the display of the program `/data02/ECE4203/bin/display_image`, to show that you have X-windows working.
+2. Show a screen-shot of the display of the program `/data02/ECE4203/bin/display_image`, to show that you have X-windows working.
-4. What is your instructional account's disk quota (to the nearest GB)?
+3. What is your instructional account's disk quota (to the nearest GB)?
 Do files in your temporary directory count against your quota?
-5. What text editor are you using?
+4. What text editor are you using?

 #### Question 2: Common terminal tasks